roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

+===

- ****** Stone and the Gangster's Girls ****** bygeronimo_appleby© This was no tender lovemaking, this was an all out assault on that girl's tender body.
+This was no tender lovemaking, this was an all out assault on that girl's tender body.
 What really got me raging, though, was the filth that poured out of her mouth.
 The face of an angel and the vocabulary of a docker, that was my first experience of my princess.

  "I put things in my pussy and imagine it's your big cock, Daddy," Amy gasped.
 "I'll show you.
 When you come to my room to kiss me goodnight, I'll show you how I fuck my little cunt with a big rubber cock."